-This tells you the percentage of patients given antipsychotic medications.
-While antipsychotic medications may be vital to many patients, it is important to make sure these medications are being used appropriately.
-In limited cases, increased usage of these drugs may suggest that a facility is using these drugs to control patient behavior.
+This tells you the percentage of residents who were prescribed antipsychotic medications.
+While antipsychotic medications may be vital to many residents, it is important to confirm these drugs are being used only where medically required.
+In limited cases, increased usage of these drugs may indicate that a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication